-Optimality If the path metric indeed has a fixed memory span (say, l hops) such as in ERC, then CPP with the local context defined by the l-hop links is guaranteed to find a route that minimizes the given path metric (because no pruning step is suboptimal).
+Optimality If the path metric indeed has a fixed memory span (say, l hops) such as in ERC, then CPP with the local context defined by the l-hop links is guaranteed to find the optimal solution (because no pruning step is suboptimal).
 In our case, the SIM path metric has a memory span that could potentially involve the entire path history.
 Even if the path metric has a longer memory span than the length of the local contexts, the CPP method can still be applied as an effective heuristic method.

-Related Work: Comparison with the Route Selection Method in [13, 14] Yang et al. [13, 14] proposed a method for finding the optimal route under the MIC metric (6) and its multi-hop generalization in polynomial time complexity.
+Related Work: Comparison with the Route Selection Method in [15, 16] Yang et al. [15, 16] proposed a method for finding the optimal route under the MIC metric (5) and its multi-hop generalization in polynomial time complexity.
 The method hinges upon the fact that the path metric is decomposable into a sum of link costs, where the cost of a link depends only a fixed number of previous hops; in other words, the path metric is additive and has a fixed memory span.
-In [13, 14], a virtual graph is constructed, by introducing virtual vertices and edges to represent different states; each edge has an associated cost.
+In [15, 16], a virtual graph is constructed, by introducing virtual vertices and edges to represent different states; each edge has an associated cost.
 Then finding an optimal route under the decomposable, finite-memory metric in the original problem becomes the problem of finding an optimal path in the virtual graph under a memoryless metric, where the cost of a path is simply the sum of the costs of the constituting edges.
 Therefore, for the additive path metric with a fixed memory span, the optimal solution can be found in polynomial time.

-In comparison, the CPP method is applicable for all path metrics, not only when the path metric is decomposable and has finite memory.
-A key feature of the CPP method is the explicit differentiation of two memories: the path metric's memory and the local context's memory.
-The path metric's memory can be chosen to best model the path cost.
-For instance, the path metric based on ERC has 2-hop memory; the SIM path metric has global memory.
-However, the local context's memory will be chosen based on complexity.
-These two memories need not be equal length.
-When the path metric is decomposable and has finite memory, CPP can also find the optimal answer, by using a local context with the same memory length as the path metric.
+In comparison, the CPP method is applicable for all path metrics, not only when the path metric is decomposable and has finite-memory.
+When the path metric is decomposable and has finite-memory, CPP also finds the optimal answer.
 When the path metric is not decomposable, CPP can still be used, as a heuristic method.
-This comes from the fact that CPP operates by always examining the partial-paths from s and applying the path metric to evaluate their costs, which is apparent from Algorithm 1, as well as the path-based update rule in (11).
-Observe also that the edges in Figures 7 and 8 do not have associated costs, in contrast to the virtual graph in [13, 14].
+This comes from the fact that CPP operates by always examining the partial-paths from s and applying the path metric to evaluate their costs, which is apparent from Algorithm 1, as well as the path-based update rule in (9).
+Observe also that the edges in Figures 7 and 8 do not have associated costs, in contrast to the virtual graph in [15, 16].
 Although the local context used in CPP only has limited information about the path history, the path metric has the information of the complete path and can properly take into account any local or global link interdependency.
 This mix of "local" memory and "global" path evaluation metric is a distinct feature of the CPP method, rendering it generally applicable and efficient.